MuhammadUsmanGM/Codeius-CodingAgent/README.md

    - `python config_manager_server.py` (port 10700)
    - `python task_scheduler_server.py` (port 10800)

-4. To add custom plugins:
-   - Create Python files in the `plugins/` directory
-   - Each file can contain multiple functions that will be auto-registered
-   - Use `/plugins` to see available plugins
-   - Use `/create_plugin [name]` to create a new plugin skeleton

-5. To use automation tools:
-   - Use `/scaffold [name] [template]` to generate project structures
-   - Use `/env [action] [variables]` to manage environment files
-   - Use `/rename [old] [new] [file]` to batch rename variables

-6. To use visualization tools:
-   - Use `/plot [metric_type]` to generate plots of code metrics, test coverage, or database results

-7. To use self-documenting tools:
-   - Use `/update_docs [type] [args]` to auto-update AUTHORS, CHANGELOG, README files

-8. To use package inspection tools:
-   - Use `/inspect [package_name]` to get detailed information about a package including dependencies, licenses, and vulnerabilities

-9. To use snippet tools:
-   - Use `/snippet [action] [args]` to manage code snippets with actions like 'get', 'add', 'list', and 'insert'

-10. To use web scraping tools:
-   - Use `/scrape [file_or_dir_or_url] [css_selector]` to scrape content from HTML files, directories, or URLs

-11. To use configuration management tools:
-   - Use `/config [action] [args]` to manage config files with actions like 'view', 'edit', and 'list'

-12. To use scheduling automation tools:
-   - Use `/schedule [task_type] [interval] [target]` to schedule tasks to run automatically (e.g., tests, scripts, commands)

 ## Configuration

 Create a `.env` file in your project root with the following environment variables: